Rabat, Baħrija and Buskett

 At the moment, in this convent there is a programme of restoration and appreciation of the cultural heritage bound with this magnificent architectural complex.
 As religious people we feel it is our duty to share with the people that which has been passed on to us with so much sacrifice by our forefathers.
 We also need to cultivate this heritage and to discover anew its evangelical value as it is expressed in art, architecture and value it also as an encounter with the cultural world through cultural initiatives held in the convent.

-This community also provides services in various other realities in the Province, amongst which in Bahrija and in the chapel of the President’s Palace in Buskett.
+The Augustinians also provide services in various other realities, amongst which in Baħrija and in the chapel of the President’s Palace in Buskett.